JSpaceTeam/js-yang-model/docs/YangAsDataModelLang.md

 **Link**

 Here is an example of defining a link between virtual-network and network policy.
-Note that "sequence" and "timer" are the properties for the "virtual-network-network-policy" link.
+Note that `sequence` and `timer` are the properties for the `virtual-network-network-policy` link.
 ```
    <xsd:element name="virtual-network-network-policy" type="VirtualNetworkPolicyType" />
    <!--#IFMAP-SEMANTICS-IDL Link('virtual-network-network-policy', 'virtual-network', 'network-policy', ['ref']) -->